Adem Asil: 2017

-A member of the Egyptian national team, Elgamal took part in the Paris Challenge Cup in France and the Varna Challenge Cup in Bulgaria.
+A member of the Egyptian national team, Elzamzamy took part in the Paris Challenge Cup in France and the Varna Challenge Cup in Bulgaria.
 He later competed at the World Championships in Montreal where he finished 37th in the all-around during qualification and did not advance to any event finals.

 Representing Turkey

 2018–2020

-Shortly after the 2017 World Championships, Elgamal's coach announced that he was moving to Turkey and invited Elgamal to showcase himself in front of the Turkish national coaches.
+Shortly after the 2017 World Championships, Elzamzamy's coach announced that he was moving to Turkey and invited Elzamzamy to showcase himself in front of the Turkish national coaches.
 They were impressed with "his work ethic, his evident strength, and his unshakable belief in himself" and invited him to train with the Turkish national team.
-Elgamal moved to Turkey leaving his parents in Egypt while continuing training gymnastics in Turkey.
+Elzamzamy moved to Turkey leaving his parents in Egypt while continuing training gymnastics in Turkey.
 After becoming a naturalized citizen in 2019 the International Gymnastics Federation approved his request for nationality change; however it wouldn't take effect until 2020.

-He competed for Turkey the first time at the Baku World Cup.
+Elgamal competed for Turkey the first time at the 2020 Baku World Cup.
 He later was chosen to represent Turkey at the 2020 European Championships in Mersin.
 He helped Turkey win silver in the team event.
 Additionally he finished fourth on rings and horizontal bar.